 So, what is blog engagement exactly?

 We define blog engagement by all the ways people can interact with your post.
-This could be leaving a comment, sharing your post on their Facebook timeline or mentioning your blog post in a newsletter, Facebook post or blog post.
+This could be leaving a comment, sharing your post on their Facebook timeline or mentioning your blog post in a newsletter, tweet or blog post.
 Besides those, it’s a form of engagement to return to your website to read your next post or subscribe to your newsletter.

 Why is blog engagement important for SEO?

 But how do you increase the engagement of your audience?
 How do you make sure that people comment on your blog post and share it on social media?
-I’ll give you 7 tips to increase the engagement on your blog!
+I’ll give you 8 tips to increase the engagement on your blog!

 Tips to increase blog engagement

-2. Be consistent
+3. Be consistent

-3. Be original
+4. Be original

-4. Be (a bit) controversial
+5. Be (a bit) controversial

-5. Ask for engagement
+6. Ask for engagement

 If you want people to respond to your post, ask them to do so!
 If visitors are actually invited to comment, chances are much higher they decide to do so.
-Ask people to share their thoughts on the matter at the end of a blog post, or encourage people to like or share your post on Facebook.
+Ask people to share their thoughts on the matter at the end of a blog post, or encourage people to like or share your post on social media.

-6. Respond to the engagement
+7. Respond to the engagement

-7. Engage on other blogs
+8. Engage on other blogs

 Conclusion on blog engagement

 Read more: Blogging: the ultimate guide »